tecton-ai/tecton-mcp/README.md

   ]
   ```

-2. **Remove the existing lock-file.**
-  Because `uv.lock` records the dependency graph, you must delete it so that `uv` can resolve the new Tecton version:
+2. **Remove the existing lock-file.** Because `uv.lock` records the dependency graph, you must delete it so that `uv` can resolve the new Tecton version:

   ```bash
   cd <path-to-your-local-clone>
   rm uv.lock
   ```

 3. **Re-generate the lock-file** by re-running **Step&nbsp;3** (the `uv --directory` command) of the [Quick Start](#quick-start) section.
 (This will download the pinned version into an isolated environment for MCP and re-create `uv.lock`.)

 4. **Restart** Cursor so that the new Tecton version is loaded into the MCP virtual environment.

-*Supported versions:* The tools currently support **Tecton ≥ 1.0.0**.
-Code examples are not versioned yet – they always use the latest *stable* SDK – however the documentation and SDK reference indices will now match the version you pinned.
+*Supported versions:* The tools currently support Tecton ≥ 1.0.0.
+Code examples are not versioned yet – they always use the latest *stable* SDK – however the documentation and SDK reference indices will now match the version you've pinned.

 ## Troubleshooting